pebblecode/pebblecode.github.io/readme.md

 ## Creating a Blog Post
 Create a Markdown file within the `_posts` folder.
 The name structure is a backward date followed by the title of your post, for example: `2011-10-18-a-day-with-clojure.md`.
 All of the content within this file is written using the [Markdown language](http://daringfireball.net/projects/markdown/syntax).

-At the top of your mardkown file there should be the post information like so:
+At the top of your markdown file there should be the post information like so:

 ```
 ---